michaelweiss/keygraph/README.md

 This creates the file `d1.html` in the `graphs` folder.
 Open this file to view the keygraph.

+A keygraph consists of clusters of black nodes, and red nodes.
+Clusters of black nodes represent established concepts.
+Red nodes represent chances which can be interpreted as new concepts.
+The output of the keygraph is a set of scenarios formed by combining chances with the clusters they connect.

 When generating a keygraph, stopwords in the `noise\stopwords.txt` file are used to remove noise words.
 To add more stopwords, add one stopword per line.

-There are two hyper-parameters:
+There are two hyper-parameters that affect the content of the keygraph:

 - $M$ is the number of high frequency words
 - $K$ is the number of keys (chances)

-Both are used to eliminate words and connections from the keygraph. $M$ is used during the selection of black nodes and the creation of clusters of black nodes (which represent established concepts). $K$ is the number of red nodes which connect or bridge clusters and represent chances (which represent new concepts).
+Both are used to eliminate words and connections from the keygraph:

+- $M$ is used during the selection of black nodes and the creation of clusters of black nodes
+- $K$ is the number of red nodes which connect or bridge clusters and represent chances

 Note that both are upper limits: nodes will only be shown if they are connected to other nodes after the two selection steps (high frequency words and chances).

 ## Web-based version